From Curios and Jewelry to Soy Milk and Cinemas – the 150 year old saga of the Shiu Lock Hing family

 Several articles on the website have covered Chinese family businesses in Hong Kong which have existed for not only a century but close to or over 150 years – these include Kwong Fat Yuen Hong in the leather business, Wing Lee Wai in the distillery business and the family of Li Sing (see articles).
-The family of Shiu Lock-hing, who started one of the largest dealers in Chinese curios and jewelry in late 19th century and early 20th century in 1870 and operated out of its own building at the site of the present day Melbourne Plaza, is another example and the descendants expanded the business from curios and jewelry to soy milk and cinemas over the past one and a half century through the establishment of Vitasoy, the Cathay Theatre and one of the first film companies dedicated to the production of martial arts movies.
+The family of Shiu Lock-hing, who started one of the largest dealers in Chinese curios and jewelry in late 19th century and early 20th century in 1870 and operated out of its own building at the site of the present day Melbourne Plaza, is another example and the descendants expanded the business from curios and jewelry to soy milk and cinemas over the past one and a half century through the establishment of Vitasoy, the Cathay Theatre and the Globe Theatre in Wanchai and one of the first film companies dedicated to the production of martial arts movies.

 Shiu Lock Hing (邵洛興,1831-1911) the Curios Dealer

 Left: obituary of Shiu Lock-Hing in 1911 (The Hong Kong Telegraph, 1911-07-07); Middle: Ad for Lock Hing in 1929 (The China Mail, 1929-10-24); Right: Lock Hing Building in 1940 – signs for Lock Hing and Ta Kung Pao could be seen on the second floor (Harrison Forman collection)